 STEP 4: Add the blueberries and arrowroot powder to the cooked apples.
 Stir well.

-STEP 5: Pour the fruit mixture into the prepared pie crust.
+STEP 5: Pour the apple-blueberry filling into the prepared pie crust.

 STEP 6: Add the top pie crust in the design of your choosing.
-Brush with egg wash and sprinkle with turbinado sugar, then bake!
+Use a pastry brush to brush the top with egg wash and sprinkle with turbinado sugar, then bake!

 Baking Tips

-Bake your pie on the lowest rack in the oven to ensure a crispy bottom crust.
+- Bake pie on the lowest rack in the oven to ensure a crispy bottom crust.

 STEP 1: Roll out the top pie dough and cut it into thin strips, about ½" wide.